 What Is a Tongue Piercing?

 A tongue piercing is any body modification that involves piercing a piece of jewelry through the tongue.
-There’s not one type of tongue piercing, though.
+There are multiple types of tongue piercings, though.
 The most common is the midline piercing, a vertical piercing involving a needle going straight through at one point from top to bottom in the center of the tongue.
 There’s also the horizontal tongue piercing, which runs the needle through the tongue from side to side instead of top to bottom.

-More creative tongue piercings, like the snake eyes piercing—a horizontal tongue piercing toward the top of the tongue that looks like a snake head—exist as well (however, according to piercer Cozmo Faris, this is a very unsafe piercing that will most likely result in permanent muscle, nerve, and tooth damage) .
+More creative tongue piercings, like the snake eyes piercing—a horizontal tongue piercing toward the top of the tongue that looks like a snake's head—exist as well (however, according to piercer Cozmo Faris, this is a very unsafe piercing that will most likely result in permanent muscle, nerve, and tooth damage).
 The frenulum piercing is a horizontal piercing of the web of skin beneath the tongue.
 A venom piercing is a vertical piercing on each side of the tongue.
 A surface piercing—also the least common type of tongue piercing—is a horizontal piercing with a curved barbell.
 Basically, any possible arrangement of a vertical or horizontal piercing is possible on the tongue.